-Additional information, including Directors' and officers' remuneration and indebtedness, principal holders of the Company's securities, options to purchase securities and interests of insiders in material transactions, where applicable, is contained in the Company's information circular for its most recent annual meeting of security holders that involved the election of Directors.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, is contained in the Company's information circular for its most recent annual meeting of security holders that involved the election of directors.

-Additional financial information is provided in the Company's audited consolidated financial statements and the MD&A as at and for the year ended December 31, 2023.
+Additional financial information is provided in the Company's audited consolidated financial statements and the MD&A as at and for the year ended December 31, 2024.